Metro-Goldwyn-Mayer: Founding and early years

-In 1924, movie theater magnate Marcus Loew had a problem.
-He had bought Metro Pictures Corporation in 1919 for $3 million, to provide a steady supply of films for his large Loew's Theatres chain.
+In 1924, movie-theater magnate Marcus Loew had a problem.
+He had bought Metro Pictures Corporation in 1919 for $3 million to provide a steady supply of films for his large Loew's Theatres chain.
 However, he found that his new property only provided a lackluster assortment of films.
-Seeking to solve this problem, Loew purchased Goldwyn Pictures in 1924 for $5 million to improve the quality of the theaters' products.
-Loew acquired the Goldwyn studio - including its Culver City studio lot, its Leo the Lion "Ars Gratia Artis" slogan, and its contracted stars and projects - after negotiations with its president, Frank Joseph Godsol, as Samuel Goldwyn had lost control of the company he'd renamed himself after in 1922.
+Seeking to solve this problem, Loew purchased Goldwyn Pictures in 1924 for $5 million to improve the quality of the films shown in his theaters.
+Loew acquired the Goldwyn studio, including its Culver City studio lot, its Leo the Lion "Ars Gratia Artis" slogan and its contracted stars and projects, after negotiations with its president, Frank Joseph Godsol, as Samuel Goldwyn had lost control of the company bearing his name that he had formed in 1922.
 Goldwyn reluctantly sold his remaining interest in Goldwyn Pictures to Loew for $1 million.

-However, these purchases created a need for someone to oversee his new Hollywood operations, since longtime assistant Nicholas Schenck was needed in New York headquarters to oversee the 150 theaters.
-A solution came in the person of Louis B. Mayer, head of Louis B. Mayer Pictures.
+However, these purchases created a need for someone to oversee his new Hollywood operations, since longtime assistant Nicholas Schenck was needed at New York headquarters to oversee the 150 theaters.
+A solution came with Louis B. Mayer, head of Louis B. Mayer Pictures.
 Loew bought the Mayer studio for $75,000.
-Loews Incorporated completed the merger of the Loews theater chain and the three studios on April 17, 1924, celebrated with a fete on April 26, 1924.
+Loews Incorporated completed the merger of its theater chain and the three studios on April 17, 1924, celebrated with a fete on April 26, 1924.
 Mayer became head of the renamed Metro-Goldwyn-Mayer, with 24-year-old Irving Thalberg as head of production.
 Final approval over budgets and contracts rested with New York City-based Loews Inc., while production decisions rested with the production headquarters in Culver City.

 MGM produced more than 100 feature films in its first two years.
 In 1925, MGM released the extravagant and successful Ben-Hur, taking a $4.7 million profit that year, its first full year.
 Also in 1925, MGM, Paramount Pictures and UFA formed a joint German distributor, Parufamet.

-Marcus Loew died in 1927, and control of Loew's passed to Nicholas Schenck.
+Marcus Loew died in 1927 and control of Loew's passed to Nicholas Schenck.
 In 1929, William Fox of Fox Film Corporation bought the Loew family's holdings with Schenck's assent.
 Mayer and Thalberg disagreed with the decision.
 Mayer was active in the California Republican Party and used his political connections to persuade the Justice Department to delay final approval of the deal on antitrust grounds.
-During this time, in the summer of 1929, Fox was badly hurt in an automobile accident.
-By the time he recovered, the stock market crash in the fall of 1929 had nearly wiped Fox out and ended any chance of the Loew's merger going through.
-Schenck and Mayer had never gotten along (Mayer reportedly referred to his boss as "Mr. Skunk"), and the abortive Fox merger increased the animosity between the two men.
+In the summer of 1929, Fox was seriously injured in an automobile accident.
+By the time that he recovered, the stock-market crash in the fall of 1929 had nearly bankrupted Fox and ended any chance of the Loew's merger.
+Schenck and Mayer had an acrimonious relationship (Mayer reportedly referred to Schenck as "Mr. Skunk"), and the abortive Fox merger increased the animosity.